chahineNejm/NLP-CS/README.md

 | `lora_dropout` | 0.05 | Light regularization against the ~4k noisy training examples. |
 | `target_modules` | Q, K, V, O projections | Only the attention projection matrices are adapted. |

 **Why adapt only Q, K, V, and O?** In a transformer block, the attention projections define *what the model attends to*, while the MLP projections act more like a frozen feature bank of general linguistic knowledge.
-The original LoRA paper found that adapting attention projections captures most of the task-specific gain for downstream adaptation, and this has become standard practice (at least I have heard this repeatedly in multiple classes).
+The original LoRA paper found that adapting attention projections captures most of the task-specific gain for downstream adaptation, and this has become standard practice (at least I have heard this repeatedly in multiple courses).

 ## 3. Results